 Now, the Mushroom Forest is filled with mushrooms, and some of these mushrooms are small enough to be eaten.
 If you do, you’ll learn quickly why you shouldn’t eat mushrooms you find off the ground.
 These mushrooms cause Tomba to either laugh or cry uncontrollably, and this cannot be stopped until you find another type of mushroom that can be eaten to stop these effects.

 The important thing about these mushrooms relates back to those giant flowers.
 If you eat one of the crying or laughing mushrooms in front of the flowers, the flowers will also start laughing or crying!
-It’s a disgusting event to have to behold and hear, as the horrible flowers will grimace and wail all around you while you search for a healing mushroom to make it stop.
+It’s a horrid event to have to behold and hear, as the flowers will grimace and wail all around you while you search for a healing mushroom to make it stop.

 Even the NPCs have trouble with these drugged-out mushrooms.
 An NPC in Baccus Village, when talked to, will only communicate with sobbing.
 It’s up to you to figure out that he, too, has eaten one of these poisonous mushrooms and needs a healing mushroom himself.

 You’ll also see that one of these flowers is yellow where the rest are red.
 This one is closed, and can’t be opened without a special Rise and Shine powder.
-If you do awaken this yellow flower, you’ll be greeted with a scary flower that isn’t just crying, but weeping nonstop tears out of its inky black eye holes!
+If you do awaken this yellow flower, you’ll be greeted with a flower that isn’t just crying, but weeping nonstop tears out of its inky black eye holes!

 The Bonsugee is a monster that lives in the Mushroom Forest, though it can’t be found immediately – you have to climb into the back section of the area.
 You first learn about them when you’re leaving Baccus Village for the first time; a woman blocking the way warns you to be careful of the rare and dangerous Bonsugee monster.